huggingface/blog/bert-inferentia-sagemaker.md

 At the time of writing, the [AWS Neuron SDK does not support dynamic shapes](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/neuron-guide/models/models-inferentia.html#dynamic-shapes), which means that the input size needs to be static for compiling and inference.

-In simpler terms, this means when the model is compiled with an input of batch size 1 and sequence length of 16.
-The model can only run inference on inputs with the same shape.
+In simpler terms, this means that when the model is compiled with e.g. an input of batch size 1 and sequence length of 16, the model can only run inference on inputs with that same shape.

-*When using a `t2.medium` instance the compiling takes around 3 minutes*
+*When using a `t2.medium` instance the compilation takes around 3 minutes*

 ```python
 import os